hous3m4ster/hous3m4ster/README.md

 My motto: *"The best things in life are oftentimes left unsaid."*

 Want more bad takes and good TV show recommendations?
-Send me a message on Telegram @ [hous3m4ster](https://t.me/hous3m4ster/)
+Tough luck